mhaghifam/data-reconstruction/README.md

-This repo contains the empirical results presented in "Data Reconstruction through the Lens of List Decoding" (PDF Coming Soon).
+This repo contains the empirical results presented in "Black-Box Data Reconstruction via List Decoding: The Necessity of List Memorization for Learning" (PDF Coming Soon).

 # Next Token Prediction